nadasaiyed/DataAnalytics/README.md

 # DataAnalytics
-Exploring Statistical Methods for Data Analysis.
+Exploring Statistical Methods for Data Analysis using R